Structed/godot-playfab/README.md

 1. A GDscript-native SDK to Azure PlayFab
 2. A Godot Editor integration to administer your game

+## Motivation
+I wanted to create an opinionated, "natural" Godot integration/SDK.
+Anyone could use the C# SDK right now or use any SDK with GDnative.
+But these SDKs are only generated SDKs, with a lot of duplicated mdoels, which are nohing more than an API wrapper.
+However, I wan it to feel natural to the environment of Godot.

+So my plan is to not only create a GDScript-Native with more or less everythign handcrafted, but also use Godot'S Signals and also provide in-editor tools to work with Godot.

 ## Setup
 ### Enabling the addon